Melvin42/Darkly/Scrapping/Resources/Readme.md

 # Scrapping

-To protect some directory of your website against web-crawlers, you can add a robots.txt to disallow some entries, but we can saw them with nmap.
+To protect some directory of your website against web-crawlers, you can add a robots.txt file to disallow some entries, but we can saw them with nmap.

 During scanning with nmap we've seen several informations: